bekencorp/armino/docs/bk7256/en/examples/video/camera/bk_video_transfer.rst

-DVP Video_transfer
+Video_transfer
 ========================

 :link_to_translation:`zh_CN:[Chinese]`

 1 Overview
 -------------------------------------
-	The function of image transmission is mainly to compress and encode the original data collected by the dvp sensor through the jpeg encode module, and then send the data to the mobile phone by means of WiFi connection.
+	The function of image transmission is mainly to compress and encode the original data collected by the dvp/uvc sensor through the jpeg encode module, and then send the data to the mobile phone by means of WiFi connection.
 The packet is parsed, and then the encoded video data stream is displayed in real time.

 2 Code Path